 These sessions are designed to be facilitated in active groups.
 The minimum number of participants required is approximately 8 and the maximum number will vary based on the precon presenter.
 If your selected preconference does not have the minimum number of participants then it will be cancelled and you will have the option of selecting another session or receiving a full refund.

-The extended sessions will be held on Friday and on Saturday and each participant will choose two options upon registration.
+The extended sessions will be held on Friday.

 This is not a conference where you will sit and be lectured at by one person for an hour.
 Rather, we know that educators can do much with a little inspiration.
 The L2 Talks is our way of igniting that flame so that the sessions and workshops you attend can fuel them further.
 Each L2 talk is short, passionate, and relevant.
 Check out what Learning2 Leaders have shared in years past by touring our playlist on Youtube available here.